 We know that the subsource for Christopher Steele said none of what Christopher Steele is saying is true.

-Well, not that we even needed that because at some point Christopher Steele himself in an interrogatory in Great Britain said he has no idea if any of it's true.
+But not that we even needed that because at some point, Christopher Steele himself in an interrogatory in Great Britain said he has no idea if any of it's true.

 But the FBI knew it was unverifiable, but they signed a document saying that it was verified.

-With Obama knowing and acknowledging he knew every part of the unmasking of General Flynn in the phone call that Flynn had that was unmasked.
+And now we bring this right into the office of Barack Obama with the ever-forgetful Joe Biden in the room and an ever-shocked Sally Yates with Jim Comey, with Obama knowing and acknowledging he knew every part of the unmasking of General Flynn and the phone call that Flynn had that was unmasked.

 Well, that means he needs to now answer the questions here.